PerlAlien/Alien-Build/README.md

     only use this if you are using [Alien::Build::Plugin::Autoconf](https://metacpan.org/pod/Alien::Build::Plugin::Autoconf) in your [alienfile](https://metacpan.org/pod/alienfile).

+- download

+    The location of the downloaded archive (tar.gz, or similar) or directory.

 - env

     Environment variables to override during the build stage.

+- extract

+    The location of the last source extraction.
+For a "out-of-source" build (see the `out_of_source` meta property above), this will only be set once.
+    For other types of builds, the source code may be extracted multiple times, and thus this property may change.

 - old